hzget/hzget.github.io/neural_networks/cost_function_math.md

 In other words, our goal is to get appropriate `w` and `b` that can make a smallest `C(w,b)`.
 How to get it?

-## Intuition of the steps of changes
+## Intuition of finding smallest cost

 From the equation, we can take the cost function as a curved surface.
 Then go step by step from the initial point to the lowest